Competition and Application

 - $500 The Ben Tucker Jazz Award for best jazz performance.
 This award is given by Mrs. Gloria Tucker in honor of her late husband's legacy and impact on the world of jazz music, and sponsored by the Dr. David A. and Dr. Margaret M Cohen Charitable Foundation.
 This award is only eligible for songs programmed in the Quarterfinal and Semifinal rounds.

 - $500 (2) The Richard Chambless' People's Choice Awards are presented on behalf of the audience to one Quarterfinalist and one Semifinalist who do not advance to the next round.
+This award is given by Swann Seiler in memory of her dear friend, Richard Chambless.

 - All Quarter-finalists will be given financial reimbursement of $300 to defray travel costs if they do not advance to the Semifinal Round.
 Similarly, all non-advancing Semi-finalists will be given financial reimbursement of $600.